By Mark Wills - Course Instructor of the Loan Signing System, Forbes Real Estate Council Member, and Best-Selling Author

 Because believe it or not, Wells Fargo, Chase, and Bank of America don't make a different set of loan documents for each state...
 50 separate versions of the exact same thing would be crazy.

-You see, loan documents are no more than a (rather wordy) contract between the borrower and the bank.
+You see, loan documents are no more than a contract between the borrower and the bank.

 And surprisingly, these contracts are essentially the same across the nation.
 Are there a couple forms that differ slightly from state to state?
 Sure.
 But this shouldn't be cause for worry — because the beauty of the Loan Signing System method of walking borrowers through loan documents is that it teaches you how to go over the paperwork without having the borrower read every single line.

-So It Doesn't Matter Where You Live.
-You Can Learn How to Be a Successful Notary Signing Agent Too.
+You Can Learn How to Be a Successful Notary Signing Agent No Matter Where You Live

 And here's another helpful nugget of information...